 The Senior Editor/Director of the Howard Thurman Papers Project is Walter Earl Fluker.
-Dr. Fluker holds the Martin Luther King, Jr. Chair in Ethical Leadership at the Boston University School of Theology.
+Dr. Fluker is the Martin Luther King, Jr. Professor of Ethical Leadership at Boston University School of Theology.
 He is the author of the seminal work, They Looked for a City: A Comparative Analysis of the Ideal of Community in the Thought of Howard Thurman and Martin Luther King, Jr. (1989) and other books and critical essays on Howard Thurman.

 The Managing Editor/Assistant Director of the Howard Thurman Papers Project is Silvia P. Glick, a doctoral candidate at the Editorial Institute at Boston University.
 The Associate Editor is Peter Eisenstadt, co-author of Visions of a Better World: Howard Thurman’s Pilgrimage to India and the Origins of African American Nonviolence (2011).

 Copyright © 2016, 2017 by The Howard Thurman Papers Project.
 Reproduction without permission is prohibited.